lukachochua/crm/docs/CRM_Technical_Reference.md

 In development, a queue worker should be running for exports to finish.

 ## Invoicing Process (Current Behavior)
-### Concepts and Relationships
-- Order: the commercial commitment.
-It can have many invoices.
-- Invoice: a billing record linked to one order.
-- Payment: a money movement linked to one invoice.
-- Turnover overview: a monthly aggregation of invoice totals vs. payments.

-### Invoice Lifecycle and Status
-- draft -> issued -> partially_paid -> paid
-- issued -> cancelled

-Status transitions are enforced by model rules, so invalid jumps are blocked.

-### Manual Invoicing (UI Flow)
-Invoices can always be created and managed manually by Back Office or Finance.
-1) Go to Invoicing -> Invoices -> Create.
-2) Select the Order, then fill invoice_number, status, total_amount, issued_at.
-3) Save and update status as payment progresses.

-Multiple invoices per order are allowed (partial billing is supported).

-### Auto-Invoice on Order Completion
+Business rules (manual invoicing, auto-invoice, and settlement logic) are documented in `docs/Business_Processes.md`.
+Implementation notes:
-When an order status changes to `completed`, the system attempts to auto-create an invoice with defaults:
+- Auto-invoice is triggered by `OrderObserver` when an order status changes to completed.
-- status: draft
-- issued_at: now()
-- due_date: null
+- Auto-invoices use status = draft, issued_at = now, due_date = null, and the note
-- notes: "Auto-created when order completed."
+  "Auto-created when order completed.".
-- invoice_number: "INV-YYYYMMDD-####" (randomized per day, uniqueness checked)

-#### How the Amount Is Calculated
-Billable total is defined as:
-`billable_total = max(0, order.total_amount - order.discount_amount)`

-If there are existing invoices, the auto-invoice uses the remaining amount:
-`remaining = billable_total - sum(existing invoices)`

-If remaining <= 0, auto-invoice is skipped.

-#### When Auto-Invoice Is Skipped
-Auto-invoice will not create a new invoice if:
-- there is no remaining amount to invoice, OR
-- the order already has invoices and it is fully paid.

-"Fully paid" is computed as:
-`sum(completed payments) - sum(reversed payments) >= billable_total`

-When auto-invoice is skipped in the web UI, a warning notification is shown.
-In console contexts, notifications are suppressed.

-### Payments and Settlement
-Payments are linked to invoices and have statuses:
-- pending -> completed -> reversed
-- pending -> failed

-Only completed and reversed payments affect the "fully paid" calculation.
-Pending or failed payments do not count toward settlement.

-### Turnover Overview
+- Invoice numbers use `INV-YYYYMMDD-####` with a uniqueness check.
+- Auto-invoice warnings are shown in the web UI and suppressed in console contexts.
-Turnover is computed by a database view that sums:
+- Turnover Overview is a database view that aggregates total invoiced vs. total paid per month.
-- total invoiced (from invoices)
-- total paid (from payments)
-It also shows the outstanding amount for each month.

 ### Audit Logging
 Audit logs are recorded when: